Some of our services appear not to be working at the moment.

 How do I stop devices from using my old unfiltered Wi-Fi connection?

 Once you have set up your new Safe Surfer Wi-Fi Lifeguard network, any devices that were connected to your old unfiltered Wi-Fi provided by your main home router might still use that connection.
 Because of this, it is important to perform at least one of the following steps: Forget the old connection on each device previously connected to the old unfi

-Does Wi-Fi Lifeguard Protect Against VPNs?
+Does my Wi-Fi Lifeguard router protect against VPNs?